DaniNedo/daninedo.github.io/_posts/2020-08-09-better-hardware-interaction.md

 Now we have a way to reference all the GPIO using their port and pin.

 ### Adding helper functions
-Last time, in our blink code we manipulated the GPIO manually using bitwise operations over the GPIO registers directly.
-We cannot change that much about that, but we can create a set of small functions that make our code much more readable and less repetitive.
+In our previous blink code we manipulated the GPIO manually using bitwise operations over the GPIO registers directly.
+We cannot change much about that, but we can create a set of small functions that make our code much more readable and less repetitive.
 ```
 /* Pin modes */
 typedef enum { INPUT, INPUT_PULLUP, OUTPUT, OUTPUT_OPEN_DRAIN } GPIO_MODE_t;